 A cross-registration agreement exists between MIT and the School of Dental Medicine at Tufts University.
 The program is restricted to specific graduate subjects at each institution.

-Founded in 1992, the Graduate Consortium in Women's Studies (GCWS) is a pioneering effort by faculty at six degree-granting institutions in the Boston area and MIT to advance women's and gender studies scholarship through a series of ongoing team-taught interdisciplinary graduate seminars, curriculum development events, and conferences that feature graduate student work.
+Founded in 1992, the Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality (GCWS) is a pioneering effort by faculty at six degree-granting institutions in the Boston area and MIT to advance women's and gender studies scholarship through a series of ongoing team-taught interdisciplinary graduate seminars, curriculum development events, and conferences that feature graduate student work.
 Currently there are nine participating institutions: Boston College, Boston University, Brandeis University, Harvard University, MIT, Northeastern University, Simmons College, Tufts University, and the University of Massachusetts Boston.

 In keeping with the collaborative tradition of Women's and Gender Studies, GCWS offers seminars to students matriculated in graduate programs at our member institutions.
 Students enrolled in any department or program at MIT may register for GCWS seminars and receive graduate credit.
 Graduate students receive priority, but MIT undergraduates may also apply.